-Short Answer: Slow crank, clicking start, dim/flickering lights, or battery warning indicate a weak or dead battery.
-Test the voltage or get a professional check.
+Short Answer: Slow crank, clicking start, dim or flickering lights, or a battery warning light all point to a weak or dead battery.
+Test the voltage or get a professional check to confirm.

 1.Clear Signs Your Car Battery Is Dead